slipperypenguin/igloo/README.md

 #### Project structure
 - `.github` - GitHub Actions configs, repo reference objects, other GitHub configs
-- `cluster` - Charts + manifests deployed on cluster.
+- `./cluster` - Charts + manifests deployed on cluster.
+  - `./base` directory is the entrypoint to Flux
+  - `./crds` directory contains custom resource definitions (CRDs) that need to exist globally in your cluster before anything else exists
+  - `./core` directory (depends on crds) are important infrastructure applications (grouped by namespace) that should never be pruned by Flux
+  - `./apps` directory (depends on core) is where your common applications (grouped by namespace) could be placed, Flux will prune resources here if they are not tracked by Git anymore

 ---